 President’s Committee helps the President-Elect prepare for their upcoming term of events.
 The four positions are elected at the first event after the result of a presidential election is announced.

-All of the above also become members of General Committee, which meets every other Wednesday afternoon at 2.30pm.
-General Committee is the main legislative body of the Union, and as such is extremely important.
+All committee members and officers also become voting members of our General Committee, which meets every other Wednesday at 2.30pm.